zcqsntr/ROCC/README.md

 ## CBcurl: Control of Bacterial communities using reinforcement learning
 An application to train reinforcement learning to control a chemostat containing multiple interacting populations of bacteria.

-Has been tested on max OSX and ubuntu.
+Has been tested on mac OSX and ubuntu.

 ### Installation
 To use the package within python scropts, `CBcurl` must be in PYTHONPATH.